 When the Bolsheviks sought to enforce control in the Caucasus in the early 1920s, Dagestan became an autonomous Soviet republic within the Russian Federation.
 During the Stalinist period, its peoples escaped the mass deportation inflicted on their Chechen neighbours and many others.

 After the fall of the Soviet Union, the republic's authorities stayed loyal to Russia, but the region became infamous for its lawlessness and corruption.
 Organised crime is reported to flourish and kidnappings and violence are commonplace.
 Firearms are ubiquitous and assassinations are a regular event.

 Moscow blames much of this on Chechen-based separatism, but others say lust for profit, combined with a gun culture, is the root cause.

 In the 1990s, separatist warlords from neighbouring Chechen openly led armed operations in Dagestan on several occasions.
 In 1995 and 1996, they seized hundreds of hostages in hospitals in the Dagestani towns of Budennovsk and Kizlyar.
 Scores died in the attacks.

-Dagestan's Muslims, who tend to follow Sufism combined with local tradition, generally steered clear of Chechen-style separatism, but after the late 1990s, radical and militant elements said to be linked with Wahhabism began to gain in influence.
+Dagestan's Muslims, who tend to follow sufism combined with local tradition, generally steered clear of Chechen-style separatism, but after the late 1990s, radical and militant elements said to be linked with the more fundamentalist wahhabist tendency began to gain in influence.

-The republic has seen numerous bombings targeted at the Russian military which has forces stationed at Kaspiysk, Buynaksk and Budennovsk.
-Russian forces have since been the target of numerous smaller scale attacks.
+The republic has seen numerous bombings targeted at the Russian military stationed in the republic.

-Russia accused a Dagestan militant, Magomedali Vagabov, of being behind an attack on the Moscow metro by two female suicide bombers from Dagestan in March 2010, in which 39 people died.
+Russia accused Dagestani militant Magomed Vagabov of being behind an attack on the Moscow metro by two female suicide bombers from Dagestan in March 2010, in which 39 people died.
 In August 2010, Russian forces killed Vagabov in Dagestan.